MarkusMaal/FlipnicFileTools/README.md

 # Flipnic file tools

-Several command line tools for various file formats used by Flipnic.
-GUI version maybe released in the future (or when someone else decides to make it).
+Several command line tools with a GUI front-end for various file formats used by Flipnic.

 Prerequisites: